How does this even worK?

 -

 Folks, we know it can be a lotta pressure to make a joke on the spot and our brains can be weird and we can get caught in a groove of what we probably shouldn’t say.
 If you aren’t sure if it’s okay to say - like, it might be hurtful to someone - you’re probably right.
 Nobody’s gonna kill you, we’re gonna lovingly redirect you.
 Apologize, say thank you, and try again.
-That’s the culture and the community we want to create and live in.

 SLINGING A PUN